Luminaar/k8secret/README.md

 [![Python versions](https://img.shields.io/pypi/pyversions/k8secrets)](https://pypi.org/project/k8secrets/)
 [![Code style](https://img.shields.io/badge/formatted%20with-black-black)](https://github.com/psf/black)

-When deploying an application to k8s cluster you often need to create a `secret` object that contains environment variables for that application.
+When deploying an application to k8s cluster you often need to create a `Secret` or `ConfigMap` object that contains environment variables for that application.

 This is a tedious process:

 1. Create a `.yaml` file
 2. `base64` encode it
 3. Add key/value pairs to the `.yaml` file
-4. Add variables with correspondint references to the `env` section in a `deployment` object

 This tool will automate that process for you.

 ## Installation
-Use `pip` to install this package.
-You can install it in a virtualenv or globally (this package has no dependencies an should not break your environment).
+Use [pipx](https://pipxproject.github.io/pipx/installation/) to install this package.
+The package will be installed in isolation and a `k8secret` command will be added to your path.

-`pip install --user k8secrets`
+`pipx install k8secrets`

-After this, you can run `k8secrets` command in your terminal or run the package like this:

-`python3 -m k8secrets`

 ## Usage
-`k8secrets` takes a `secret` object name and a list of variables as input:
+`k8secrets` takes an object name and a list of variables as input and creates a `Secret` Kubernetes object:

-    k8secrets mysecret KEY1=value1,KEY2=value2
+    k8secrets mysecret -l KEY1=value1,KEY2=value2

-It can also read the variables from `stdin` (you can pipe input into it):

-    echo KEY1=value1,KEY2=value2 | k8secrets mysecret
+or a `ConfigMap`:

+    k8secrets --config myconfig -l KEY1=value1,KEY2=value2

 Variable list is a list of key/value pairs in any of the following formats: